-Car checks can be done in several different ways.
+Car checks can be done in several ways.
 For example, you can check its SORN status, how it performed on past MOT’s, and its tax history.
 You also can have it checked by an authorised body shop.
 This allows owners or potential buyers to have as much information as possible about a vehicle.

 What is a DVLA Car Check?